 I lived on papaya enzymes through each of my seven pregnancies.
 I was so grateful to find a natural remedy for pregnancy heartburn that actually worked to take care of my pregnancy heartburn.
 They are mild tasting, which also helps for those moms might also feel nausea along with heartburn.
 If you are one of those mommies, papaya enzymes are a great choice.
 They work to calm the stomach acid and help get the digestive juices flowing in the right direction.

-Balancing the gut flora is one of the best ways to cure pregnancy heartburn.
+Balancing the gut flora is one of the best ways to remedy pregnancy heartburn.
 Now, probiotics aren’t necessarily a rescue remedy in the moment of need, but rather, a way to stave off pregnancy heartburn to begin with.
 A good probiotic will help prevent pregnancy heartburn from even starting.

 I was leery, the first time I heard of almonds helping with pregnancy heartburn.
 What??
 That seemed impossible.
 How could a nut calm down the fire burning from my insides?
 In desperation, I reached for the almonds, and sure enough — they worked!